tos-kamiya/stng/README.md

 ## Release History

+#### 0.3.1

+* fix: workaround code to avoid warning on parallel execution of a tokenizer

 #### 0.3.0

 * fix: change to use a `pdftotext` command (instead of a library) to simplify installation